This post may contain affiliate links. Please read our disclosure policy.

 Perfect for Friday nights, Halloween (because we always have donuts on Halloween, thanks mom), odd chocolate cravings, you name it, these baked donuts are perfect for almost any occasion.

-Healthy?
+Healthier?
 Well… it’s a matter of perspective.
-They’re not fried, so they can definitely be considered healthier by comparison.
+They’re not fried, so they can definitely be considered healthier by comparison to a regular donut.
 Don’t you love the way I think?

 - I can make them on-demand, any time of the day or night.